aminnairi/kryptonian/README.md

     request: Kryptonian.none({
       message: "Expected nothing except null"
     }),
-    response: Kryptonian.list({
+    response: Kryptonian.array({
-      message: "Response is not a list",
+      message: "Response is not a array",
       rules: [],
       schema: Kryptonian.text({
-        message: "Response is not a list of text",
+        message: "Response is not a array of text",
         rules: []
       })
     })